 Step 2: Complete the Testing Requirements

-There are several tests that prospective teachers will need to take.
+There are several tests that prospective teachers need to take.
 Before even entering into an EPP, students must complete the CASA test.
-You will need to take this exam before entering into your upper-level courses, showing that you have basic knowledge of reading, writing, and math.
+You will take this exam before beginning your upper-level courses, showing that you have basic knowledge of reading, writing, and math.
 The Core Academic Skills Assessment (CASA) test checks for basic understanding and skills.
-If you are from out of state or choose not to take this exam, GRE, SAT, and ACT scores can also be used in place.
+If you are from out of state or choose not to take this exam, you can use the GRE, SAT, or ACT scores in its place.

-Next, you will need to take the Indiana CORE pedagogy/developmental test in the grade level that you want to teach.
-These four levels are early childhood, elementary, secondary, and P-12 education.
+Next, you will need to take the Indiana CORE pedagogy/developmental test for the grade level that you want to teach.
+The four levels are early childhood, elementary, secondary, and P-12 education.

 Step 3: Apply for Licensure